-An common sign that you have a leaky toilet tank is water on the floor beneath the toilet.
+A common sign that you have a leaky toilet tank is water on the floor beneath the toilet.
 Follow these easy steps to diagnose and then fix your leaky toilet tank.

-One source of a leaky toilet is loose nuts where the tank is attached to the bowl.
-To tighten the nuts in the tank use a flathead screwdriver to steady the bolt inside the bowl while using an adjustable wrench to tighten the nut on the underside of the tank.
+One source of a leaky toilet tank is loose nuts where the tank is attached to the bowl.
+To tighten the nuts in the tank use a flathead screwdriver to steady the bolt inside the tank while using an adjustable wrench to tighten the nut on the underside of the tank.

 If water still leaks from around the nuts you will need to replace the washers.
 Simply hold the bolt steady with a flathead screwdriver while removing the nuts with an adjustable wrench.
 Be certain to get the proper size washer for the bolt.

 If there is a crack in the tank it will need to be replaced.
 Carefully check the exterior of the tank for any cracks.
 Look closely around the holes where the bolts attach the tank to the toilet bowl.

 Water is leaking through the handle